All members are allowed to sponsor a guest. Please review the guest pass information on our membership pages.Can I reserve a racquetball court?

 Our group fitness program has between 120 and 150 classes a week, ranging from meditation to gravity intervals.
 The classes are always changing so that we can offer the Auburn Family the most recent fitness techniques and equipment.
 Some of the newer classes we offer are Bosu Burn, TRX Rip/Fusion, Core Barre, and Insanity 30.
 We also offer small group training, which pairs the progression found in personal training with the group fitness atmosphere.

 The Recreation and Wellness Center offers many programs geared toward nutrition.
-The Auburn University Healthy Weigh Challenge offers individuals the chance to sign up for a semester long wellness regiment.
-They meet with a nutritionist and personal trainer to compile a plan including, workouts, nutrition, where and what to eat on campus, grocery store tours, and more.
+Auburn Strong offers individuals the chance to sign up for a semester long wellness regiment.
+They meet with a nutritionist and personal trainer to compile a plan including, workouts, nutrition, and more.

 More than 120 classes per week are offered by our Group Fitness Team.
 The classes are designed to inspire and get you in the best shape of your life.
 All classes are held at the Recreation and Wellness Center.
 Purchase your Group Fit Pass here.Do you offer personal training?